Unsolved Problems in Group Theory. The Kourovka Notebook

 \bmp \textbf{18.97.} Let $G$ be a periodic Zassenhaus group, that is, a two-transitive permutation group with trivial stabilizer of every three points.
 Suppose that the stabilizer of a point is a Frobenius group with locally finite kernel $U$ containing an involution.
 Is it true that $U$ is a $2$-group?
 This was proved for finite groups by Feit. \raisebox{-1ex}{\sl N.\,M.\,Suchkov} \emp

-\bmp \textbf{18.98.} The work of many authors shows that most finite simple groups are generated by two elements of orders 2 and~3; for example, see the survey \verb#http://math.nsc.# \verb#ru/conference/groups2013/slides/MaximVsemirnov_slides.pdf#.
+\bmp \textbf{18.98.} The work of many authors shows that most finite simple groups are generated by two elements of orders 2 and~3; for example, see the survey \url{http://math.nsc.ru/conference/groups2013/slides/MaximVsemirnov_slides.pdf}.
 Which finite simple groups cannot be generated by two elements of orders 2 and~3?

 \makebox[15pt][r]{}In particular, is it true that, among classical simple groups of Lie type, such exceptions, apart from $PSU(3,5^2)$, arise only when the characteristic is $2$ or $3$?